 United Methodist Studies is a companion course to the paraprofessional certification courses offered by BeADisciple, fulfilling the mandate that such specialties include “knowledge of the United Methodist Church’s structure, polity, resources, program, and mission.”
 If you have completed a specialty certification program and want the additional UMC-emphasis credential, this course is for you.
-The course fits at the end of your program; all of the other required certification courses need to be completed before this one.
-The information you learn in this course will remain relevant no matter what happens at the next General Conference.

-Each specialty program includes a general overview of Christian theology and of the Bible as it relates to the certification, so instead, this course goes more deeply into specifically Wesleyan theology, mission, and modes of leadership in the specific context of your own call and ministry setting.
+Each specialty program includes an overview of the Bible and Christian theology as they relate to the ministry.
+This course goes more deeply into Wesleyan theology, mission, and modes of leadership in the specific context of your own call and ministry setting.

-In the current uncertainty around the future of the United Methodist Church, this course will emphasize the principles that have formed the church’s practice traditionally and will surely continue to do so, as well as where to find answers to your specific polity questions.
 Assignments around resources and program will be tailored to your specific certification interests, as well as your local congregation and annual conference.
 It aims to be helpful and relevant both now and the future, whatever your ministry context is and will be, by emphasizing core principles that have formed Methodist peoples’ practice.
 It will also touch on United Methodist – Global Methodist concerns.

-In addition to daily discussion topics, this course will assign a short (one-page) “paper” each week, designed to help you prepare if you choose to go before your district or conference credentialing body for official recognition of your specialty or other status.
+In addition to daily discussion topics, a weekly one-page “paper” assignment is designed to help you prepare if you choose to go before your district or conference credentialing body for official recognition of your specialty or other status.
 An optional “mock DCOM interview” style Zoom may be scheduled toward the end of the course, if participants desire.

 Learners are required to have the following books for this class: